b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 This volume is exceptional.
 Though, not ostensibly on tantra in either the Agamic or Sahajiya purview, my fundamental thesis has positioned to the Zeitgeist-of-Bhakti and the Zeitgeist-of-the-Sahajiya, becoming in large and in most evocations, except those prior to the time of Sri Saraha, who opened the Sahajiya Zeitgeist, as conjoint -- and that all modern and contemporary Bhakti evocations, are fundamentally Tantric-Agamic-Sahajiya complexes as they employ tantric architecture and modalities, of the Tantric Agama and Sahajiya sadhana and natural simplicity, without exception.

+### BILHAM, R.; *et al.* ###

+* Bilham, Roger & Bali, Bikram Singh (2014).
+'A Ninth Century Earthquake-Induced Landslide and Flood in the Kashmir Valley, and Earthquake Damage to Kashmir’s Medieval Temples' (pp. 79-109) in the *Bulletin of Earthquake Engineering*, Vol. 12, 2014.
+Dordrecht  Netherlands: Springer Science+Business Media (on behalf of the European Association for Earthquake Engineering).
+DOI: https://doi.org/10.1007/s10518-013-9504-x (accessed: Monday, August 04, 2025)

+**Purport:**<br>
+This provides a principal factor in the exodus of the Pancharatra from Kashmir.
+But, it still does not furnish the nature or path of movement, or the places of principal relocation, being in South India.

 ### BLOCH, T. ###

 * Bloch, Dr. E. Theodor (1896). 'Über das Gṛhya- und Dharmasūtra der Vaikhānasa [German; English: On the Grihya- and Dharmasutra of the Vaikhanasa'.
 Leipzig, Saxony, Germany: Otto Harrassowitz.
 (NB: A complete copy is freely available on the 'Google Play Books' Android application.).